MILVLG/imp/README.md

     └── phi-2
 ```
 ## Model-zoo
-The checkpoints of `Imp-v1-3B` are provided in [Model_Zoo.md](./docs/Model_Zoo.md) .
 The checkpoints of `Imp-v1.5-2B/3B/4B` can be downloaded on [HuggingFace](https://huggingface.co/collections/MILVLG/imp-v15-664c07c27a71afa504f69cec).

 ## Training
 The training pipeline and datasets of our Imp models are directly inherited from [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA).
 The training